Sales & Rental Process for MPDUs

-If, towards the end of the 180-day priority market period, it appears MPDUs will remain after all the names provided by P & Z have been exhausted, the Applicant must contact P & Z to discuss next steps.
+If, towards the end of the 180-day priority market period, it appears MPDUs will remain after all the names provided by P&Z have been exhausted, the applicant must contact P&Z to discuss next steps.

 Sales and Rental Process

-The sales or rental process for an MPDU is a private transaction between the Applicant and the MPDU certificate holder.
-While P & Z certifies program participants as eligible and provides names to the Applicant P & Z does not act as an intermediary, or involve itself in the process.
+The sales or rental process for an MPDU is a private transaction between the applicant and the MPDU certificate holder.
+While P&Z certifies program participants as eligible and provides names to the applicant, P&Z does not act as an intermediary, or involve itself in the process.

 Each MPDU purchaser must qualify for and secure mortgage financing.
-Every MPDU renter must meet the necessary credit checks and income tests as other rental applicants, and must have the resources (which may include rental assistance from third parties) to pay the monthly rent.
+Every MPDU renter must meet the same necessary credit checks and income tests as other rental applicants, and must have the resources (which may include rental assistance from third parties) to pay the monthly rent.